EmilyGarredQCA/1701QCA-Assessment2/index.md

 ![Image](FlutterOfButterflies.jpg)

-This project is related to mine because when a person stands still it allows for projections of butterflies to grow on them before flying away and navigate the space on their own.
-This takes the same idea with the stillness and adds life to it albeit in a non material form and replicates my idea of stillness welcoming life.
+This project is related to mine because when a person stands still it allows for projections of butterflies to grow on them before flying away and navigating the space on their own.
+This takes the same idea with the stillness and adds life to it albeit in a non-material form and replicates my idea of stillness welcoming life.

 ## Other research ##
-*Include here any other relevant research you have done.
-This might include identifying readings, tutorials, videos, technical documents, or other resources that have been helpful.
-For each particular source, add a comment or two about why it is relevant or what you have taken from it.*

 micro:bit Lesson 3.
 NeoPixels with micro:bit

 https://learn.adafruit.com/micro-bit-lesson-3-neopixels-with-micro-bit/software

 This website gave me a good understanding of the basics of programing a NeoPixel with a Microbit to get the desired effect to make the LED strip appear as flowing water.
 I was able to experiment with different colour, brightness and movement of the lights.

 LED Strip Effects

 https://www.tweaking4all.com/hardware/arduino/adruino-led-strip-effects/

-This website gave me lots of examples of what could be done with the NeoPixel strip and what effect could make the best running water however the programing was made for Arduino and could'nt be used with the Microbit.
+This website gave me lots of examples of what could be done with the NeoPixel strip and what effect could make the best running water however the programing was made for Arduino and couldn't be used with the Microbit.
 The videos also showed how to give a more diffused and glowing effect by placing a thin material like tissue just above the lights.

-Connecting a PIR motion sensor to a micro:bit https://www.teachwithict.com/pir.html
+Connecting a PIR motion sensor to a micro:bit

+https://www.teachwithict.com/pir.html

 This basic tutorial on how to connect the Microbit to the PIR motion detector gave me a simple code however had very unreliable results.
 I found that even when the sensor was totaly covered the indicator light on the Microbit continued to switch between the two inputs.

-How PIR modules work and using them to control LED strings. https://www.youtube.com/watch?v=evZM2_RTvTU
+How PIR modules work and using them to control LED strings.

+https://www.youtube.com/watch?v=evZM2_RTvTU

 This indepth video tutorial gave me extensive information on how the PIR motion detector works, how to adjust different components to get better results and how to make a basic circuit using LEDs.
 This helped solve the problems experienced from the previous website.

 Microbit + Spotify

 https://www.hackster.io/samelhusseini/microbit-spotify-windows-8a8551

 I had an idea to also connect the Microbit to play forest sound effects along with the other components to add another layer of realism to the environment.
 This tutorial gave detailed instructions and seemed effective however it would have needed two Microbits, plus another program that would allow the Microbit to communicate with the computer and Spotify.
 This extra expense coupled with the unfamiliar program and coding required on my computer prompted me to reconsider this idea.

 Inventors Kit Experiment 4

 https://www.kitronik.co.uk/blog/experiment-4-using-a-transistor-to-drive-a-motor/

 I used the coding in this experiment as inspiration to give the fireflies a fluctuating glow.
 This allowed me to control the LEDs making them illuminate gratually and pulse in a realistic manner.

-### *Brief resource name/description* ###

-*Provide a link, reference, or whatever is required for somebody else to find the resource.
-Then provide a few comments about what you have drawn from the resource.*

 ## Conceptual progress ##

 ### Design intent ###
-*Include your design intent here.
-It should be about a 10 word phrase/sentence.*  To create a small glowing environment to be used as a decorative or practical and calming sourse of light.
+To create a small glowing environment to be used as a decorative or practical and calming sourse of light.

 ### Design concept 1 ###
-*Outline three design concepts, each developed to a point where you anticipate it would be feasible to complete by the end of the course.
-Each should have a summary of the idea, a rough sketch of what it might be like, and any other notes you created while exploring the idea.*

 Design concept 1 is both a decorative and practical light that uses a distance sensor to activate the system of  glowing and moving  plant life.
-The distance sensors would make different parts of the environment come on and get brighter as someone walks closer to it then slowly turn of as they get further away.
+The distance sensors would make different parts of the environment come on and get brighter as someone walks closer to it then slowly turn off as they get further away.
 With the addition of a fan to make the plants move around like there was wind.
 This could be both a novelty item or used as a night light to make a practical safety light in the dark.

 ![Image](SLDesign1.jpg)

-With experimenting this idea I found the distance sensor as difficult to work however after a bit of reseach and trial and error I found that the sensor needed more power and after adding more power I got it to work with the LEDs and fan coming on at different times.
+While experimenting with this idea I found the distance sensor was difficult to work with, however after a bit of reseach and trial and error I found that the sensor needed more power.
+After adding an additional battery pack I got it to work with the LEDs and fan coming on at different times.

-*Put the first two design concepts in the sections "Design concept 1" and "Design concept 2".
-Then put the third, with more development in the section "Final design concept".*

 ### Design concept 2 ###

-*Put details here.*
-The second concept is a large scale installation of a living environment that comes on and off with varying degrees of brightness when someone passes through it.
-This would include glowing plant life, flowing water using LED strips, insects like fireflies and a fan to create movement and add to the realism.
-Within the given time and technical ability for this project, the resulting experimental model could only be a small section of the overall concept.
+The second concept is an extention of the initial idea with the potential to expand it into a large scale installation of a living environment that comes on and off with varying degrees of brightness when someone passes through it.
+This would include glowing plant life, flowing water (using LED strips), immersive forest sounds, insects like fireflies and a fan to create movement and add to the realism.
+Within the given time and scope of this project, the resulting experimental model could only be a small section of the overall concept.

 ![Image](SLDesign2.jpg)